panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

 Takeaways
 *********
-- Calm can orchestrate Windows workloads via Powershell scripts distributed with the Karan Service.
+- Calm can orchestrate Windows workloads via PowerShell scripts distributed with the Karan Service.
 - Multiple Karan servers can be deployed in the same environment to meet the needs of an increasing number of Windows VMs.
+PowerShell